 If you are a dedicated wakeboarder searching for a place to ride, then look no further than the new Velocity Island Park in Woodland.
-One of only a few cable wakeboard parks in California, it opened on July 17th at 755 N. East Street, where the old Dubach Park was just north of I-5.
+One of only a few cable wakeboard parks in California, located at 755 N. East Street, where the old Dubach Park was just north of I-5.

 The park features a full-size, five-tower cable park that pulls up to six riders clockwise around a nine-acre lake; it also has a smaller 3-acre lake that is designed for beginners.